Package 'midfieldr'

 Format

-data.table with 65 rows and 4 columns keyed by student ID.
-The variables are:
+data.table with 96 rows and 4 columns keyed by student ID, term, and program (CIP code or degree label).

 mcid